Joy (2015 film): Filming

 Principal photography began in February 2015, after De Niro completed the shooting of Dirty Grandpa.
 Filming was originally set to begin on February 9, 2015, in Boston, Massachusetts, making this Russell's third film shot in the area.
-Due to snow in the city, filming was rescheduled to begin on February 19, on Federal Street in Wilmington, MA, lasting through February 26, but principal photography on the film began in Boston on February 16, 2015.
+Due to snow in the city, filming was rescheduled to begin on February 19, on Federal Street in Wilmington, Massachusetts, lasting through February 26, but principal photography on the film began in Boston on February 16, 2015.

 In Wilmington, filming lasted until February 26, 2015.
 On February 27, 2015, Lawrence made a Facebook post denying the rumors about her clashes with Russell on the set of the film, saying, "David O. Russell is one of my closest friends and we have an amazing collaborative working relationship.
 I adore this man and he does not deserve this tabloid malarkey.
 This movie is going great and I'm having a blast making it!"
 After wrapping up in Wilmington, the production moved to North Reading, where shooting took place March 2–4, 2015 and on March 11 and 12.

 Release

+Theatrical

-The film was released on December 25, 2015.
+The film had its world premiere in New York City on December 13.
+It was released to theaters in the United States on December 25, 2015.

-Home Media
+Home media

-Joy was released on DVD, Blu-ray, and Ultra HD Blu-ray on May 3, 2016 by 20th Century Fox Home Entertainment.
+Joy was released on DVD, Blu-ray, and Ultra HD Blu-ray on May 3, 2016, by 20th Century Fox Home Entertainment.

+Stage musical adaptation

+In 2022, a stage musical of the same name titled Joy premiered at the George Street Playhouse in New Brunswick, New Jersey, starring Erika Henningsen in the title role.
+Mangano had sold the stage rights to theatrical producer Ken Davenport, and she attended the premiere performance on December 16, 2022.

 Reception

 Box office

 Joy grossed $56.4 million in the U.S. and Canada and $44.7 million in other countries, for a worldwide total of $101.1 million against a budget of $60 million.

-In the United States and Canada, the film opened on December 25, 2015 alongside Point Break, Daddy's Home, and Concussion, as well as the wide release of The Big Short.
+In the United States and Canada, the film opened on December 25, 2015, alongside Point Break, Daddy's Home, and Concussion, as well as the wide release of The Big Short.
 In its opening weekend, it was projected to gross $13–15 million from 2,896 theaters.
 It ended up grossing $17 million, finishing third at the box office behind Star Wars: The Force Awakens ($149.2 million) and Daddy's Home ($38.7 million).